Main Content Section

 Students are encouraged to submit all parts of the application well in advance of the deadline.
 Turning an application in on the last day may result in it being incomplete.
 Incomplete applications will not be reviewed for admission.

-Applications are available after mid-November.
+apply is March 1.
 When the application is available, the link located below will be active.

 Dental Hygiene Technology Application